-The ultimate impact of the COVID-19 pandemic is highly uncertain and subject to sudden change.
-This impact could have a material, adverse impact on our liquidity, capital resources, operations and business and those of the third parties on which we rely, and could worsen over time.
-The extent to which the COVID-19 pandemic impacts our results will depend on future developments, which are highly uncertain and cannot be predicted, including new information which may emerge concerning the severity of COVID-19 and the actions to contain COVID-19 or treat its impact, among others.
-While we do not yet know the full extent of potential impacts on our business, any of these occurrences could significantly harm our business, results of operations and financial condition.
+The future impact of the COVID-19 pandemic and any other health epidemic is highly uncertain and subject to sudden change.
+This impact could have a material, adverse impact on our liquidity, capital resources, operations and business and those of the third parties on which we rely, such as the manufacturer of our SP100 automation instrument Hamilton Company, and could worsen over time.
+Recently, President Biden announced that the administration intends to end the COVID-19 national and public health emergencies on May 11, 2023.
+The full impact of the termination of the public health emergencies on FDA and other regulatory policies and operations is unclear.
+Any of these occurrences, and any new epidemics, could significantly harm our business, results of operations and financial condition.

-Unfavorable U.S. or global economic conditions as a result of the COVID-19 pandemic, or otherwise, could adversely affect our ability to raise capital and our business, results of operations and financial condition.
+Unfavorable U.S. or global economic conditions could adversely affect our ability to raise capital and our business, results of operations and financial condition.

-While the potential economic impact brought by, and the duration of, the COVID-19 pandemic is difficult to assess or predict, the COVID-19 pandemic has resulted in, and may continue to result in, extreme volatility and disruptions in the capital and credit markets, reducing our ability to raise additional capital through equity, equity-linked or debt financings, which could negatively impact our short-term and long-term liquidity and our ability to operate in accordance with our operating plan, or at all.
+There has recently been extreme volatility and disruptions in the capital and credit markets, reducing our ability to raise additional capital through equity, equitylinked or debt financings, which could negatively impact our short-term and long-term liquidity and our ability to operate in accordance with our operating plan, or at all.
 Additionally, our results of operations could be adversely affected by general conditions in the global economy and financial markets.
 A severe or prolonged economic downturn could result in a variety of risks to our business, including weakened demand for the Proteograph Product Suite and our ability to raise additional capital when needed on favorable terms, if at all.
-A weak or declining economy, rising inflation, or rising interest rates could strain our customers' budgets or cause delays in their payments to us.
-Any of the foregoing could harm our business, and we cannot anticipate all of the ways in which the current economic climate and financial market conditions could adversely impact our ability to raise capital, business, results of operations and financial condition.
+A weak or declining economy, rising inflation, rising interest rates, or bank failures could strain our customers' budgets or cause delays in their payments to us.
+Any of the foregoing could harm our business, and we cannot anticipate all of the ways in which the current economic climate and financial market conditions could adversely impact our ability to raise capital, business, results of operations, financial condition, and cause the stock price of our Class A Common Stock to decline.